hphelion/documentation/community/community.faq.md

 ####If the HP Helion OpenStack Community is free, why should I waste valuable sales cycles on it? #### {#Free}

 The HP Helion OpenStack Community preview will be made available worldwide May 7.
 This preview allows our customers to deploy an OpenStack cloud-in-a-box, experience TripleO based deployment and evaluate Icehouse release of OpenStack.
-It will be followed by once a full release with support for bare-metal deployments (up to 30 compute nodes) and future releases once every 6 weeks to stay close to the trunk.
+It will be followed by once a full release with support for baremetal deployments (up to 30 compute nodes) and future releases once every 6 weeks to stay close to the trunk.
 Download it [here](www.hp.com/helion/openstack).

 ####When and where will HP Helion OpenStack Community be released? #### {#WhenWhere}

 We are committed to shipping every 6 weeks and this is our first release based on Icehouse which was just released.
-We are currently testing and hardening our distribution to support bare-metal deployment for a small scale private cloud deployment.
+We are currently testing and hardening our distribution to support baremetal deployment for a small scale private cloud deployment.
 We expect this to be available in our next release.

 ####Where can I download the HP Helion OpenStack Community? #### {#Download}